-F5 Networks was originally best known as a provider of load balancer hardware which is a market the evolved to become known as Application Delivery Controllers (ADCs).
+F5 Networks was originally best known as a provider of load balancer hardware, a market that has evolved to become known as Application Delivery Controllers (ADCs).

-While ADC network hardware is still the majority of F5 Network's revenue, that's not where the company is growing, or where its future path is headed.
-Increasing the path forward for F5 will be found in software, with a big push coming from the company's NGINX division.
+While ADC network hardware is still the majority of F5 Network's revenue, that's not where the company is growing or where its future path is headed.
+Increasingly the path forward for F5 will be found in software, with a big push coming from the company's NGINX division.
 F5 acquired NGINX for $670 million in a deal announced in March 2019.

 The impact of a declining hardware market isn't just anecdotal, it's also borne out in F5's financial results.
 For the first quarter of fiscal 2020 the company reported systems revenue of $170 million, which is an 11% year-over-year decline.
 Systems accounted for approximately 72% of product revenue in the quarter.
 In contrast software revenue grew by 50% in the quarter.

 F5's software efforts include software version of its ADC offerings, but the big hope from the company is growth from NGINX and more specifically from the new Controller 3.0 release.

 "Controller is our orchestration and analytics solution for NGINX,"François Locoh-Donou, President and CEO of F5 Networks said during his company's first quarter 2020 earnings call.
 "It simplifies how enterprises manage, monitor, and automate large scale NGINX deployments."

 Controller is particularly important as it brings together capabilities that F5 was working on prior to its acquisition of NGINX.
 Locoh-Donou noted that F5 was working on a cloud-native virtual ADC offering that featured an application-centric design.
 Immediately after the close of the NGINX acquisition in May 2019, F5 merged the team working on its cloud-native project with the NGINX controller development team.